BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

  - The [Stock Market and News System](https://www.nexusmods.com/cyberpunk2077/mods/6319) adds a stock market to every computer.
 Prices react to the story and to what you do.
  - The Pacifica roller coaster is open again, and you can ride it with your partner.
 It restores Nerve and Humanity.
  - Cats in every apartment, toys to play with, coffee makers, and a more open Megabuilding H10.

+## Ripperdocs

+ - [Specialized Ripperdocs](https://www.nexusmods.com/cyberpunk2077/mods/23399) makes each ripperdoc sell only two types of cyberware.
+In the base game every ripperdoc sells almost everything.
+   - If a ripperdoc doesn't sell what you want, try a different one.
+   - Every iconic piece of cyberware is sold by exactly one ripperdoc.
+For example, to buy an iconic Sandevistan you have to find the ripperdoc who sells operating systems.
+   - There is also a lookup window in the Cyber Engine Tweaks overlay that lists where each iconic is sold.
+ - [Ripperdoc Vendor UI Enhancements](https://www.nexusmods.com/cyberpunk2077/mods/23180) shows each ripperdoc's specialties on the map, so you know where to go.

 ## Hanging Out and Romance